mariuszkam4/Orlen_fuel_prices/README.md

 - **Data Visualization**: Using matplotlib and seaborn, I create a series of line and scatter plots to visualize price trends over time and explore the correlations between the various economic indicators.

 ### 3. Data Modeling
+#### Linear Regression
-- **Linear Regression**: A linear regression model is first built as a baseline to predict Eurodiesel prices using Brent oil prices converted to PLN.
+- Implemented a simple linear regression model to establish a baseline for predictive performance.
+This model predicts Eurodiesel prices based solely on the Brent oil prices converted to PLN.

+#### Polynomial Regression
+- To capture more complex relationships, a polynomial regression model was applied.
+This model includes higher-order terms of the input features to allow for a non-linear relationship between the predictors and the target variable.
+- Learning and validation curves were plotted to assess the model's performance and to ensure the right balance between bias and variance, thus addressing any potential overfitting or underfitting.

+#### Random Forest Regression
-- **Random Forest Regression**: A more sophisticated Random Forest model is then developed to capture non-linear relationships and interactions between variables.
+- A Random Forest model was then developed for its ability to handle non-linearities and interactions between features without explicit specification.
+It improves upon the simple regression models by using an ensemble of decision trees.
+- The model's hyperparameters were tuned, and its performance was evaluated using cross-validation to ensure robust predictions.
+Feature importance was also derived to understand the influence of each predictor on the fuel prices.

+#### ARIMAX Model
+- Lastly, an ARIMAX (AutoRegressive Integrated Moving Average with eXogenous variables) model was employed to account for time-series characteristics such as trends, seasonality, and autocorrelation in the data.
+- The ARIMAX model included external variables like Brent oil prices and the USD/PLN exchange rate to predict Eurodiesel prices, leveraging the temporal dynamics in conjunction with the economic factors.

 ### 4. Model Validation
-- **Cross-Validation**: To prevent overfitting, I perform k-fold cross-validation and calculate the mean squared error (MSE) to evaluate the Random Forest model's performance.
-- **Evaluation Metrics**: The final model's accuracy is measured by computing the MSE and R² coefficient on the test set.
+- Cross-Validation: Extensive k-fold cross-validation was conducted for each model to assess its predictive accuracy and to mitigate the risk of overfitting.
+- Evaluation Metrics: Models were rigorously evaluated using Mean Squared Error (MSE) and the R² coefficient to quantify prediction errors and to explain the variance in Eurodiesel prices, respectively.

 ### 5. Conclusions
-- **Results Analysis**: Insights into the patterns of fuel prices are derived, highlighting periods of significant divergence from the expected economic indicators.
+- **Results Analysis**: The analysis provided a multifaceted view of fuel price dynamics, underscoring the complex interplay between global economic factors and local pricing.
-- **Model Assessment**: The Random Forest model's predictions are assessed, showing its effectiveness in capturing complex relationships between variables and its potential use in forecasting.
+- **Model Assessment**: The comparative effectiveness of different models was discussed, highlighting the strengths of ensemble and time-series approaches in capturing the nuances of the dataset.

 ## Installation and Usage
 Ensure you have Python installed, and then run the following commands to install the required libraries: